 Registration Process Steps

-Join the queue and keep your Camino passport handy (that small booklet filled with colourful stamps from your pilgrimage).
 Staff might distribute numbered tickets during busy periods.
 When your turn comes, you’ll complete a simple form asking where you started walking and why you chose this pilgrimage.

-The clerk checks your stamps to confirm you’ve met the minimum distance requirements.
-While you wait, you might chat with other pilgrims about your routes or glance through your passport, recalling places tied to each stamp – an albergue, a quiet café.
+While you wait, you might chat with other pilgrims about your routes or glance through your passport, recalling places tied to each stamp: a church, a café, or a small local stop along the way.

 Collecting Your Camino Certificate